William Steinway: Daimler cars

 Steinway also became involved in Daimler AG's first venture into American markets.
-Through his connections with designer and Daimler confidant Wilhelm Maybach, Steinway met Gottlieb Daimler during a stay in Germany in 1888.
-Their conversations would invariably revolve around one subject: production of Daimler engines in America.
-Steinway, like Daimler, quite rightly believed these was a bright future for the internal combustion engine and automobile.
+Through his connections with a designer and Daimler confidant Wilhelm Maybach, Steinway met Gottlieb Daimler during a stay in Germany in 1888.
+Their conversations would invariably revolve around one subject: the production of Daimler engines in America.
+Steinway, like Daimler, quite rightly believed there was a bright future for the internal combustion engine and automobile.
 After William Steinway returned to America, plans quickly materialized.
 On September 29, 1888, Daimler Motor Company of New York was founded and initially produced gasoline and petroleum engines for stationary and marine applications.
-Steinway and Daimler also started seriously considering the production of automobiles in America, as shipping costs and custom duties prevented importation of highly coveted "old-world" automobiles.
+Steinway and Daimler also started seriously considering the production of automobiles in America, as shipping costs and customs duties prevented the importation of highly coveted "old-world" automobiles.
 From 1892 until c.
-1896–97 the "American Daimler" was produced in the premises of the Steinway Astoria plant, full copies of the German cars.
+1896–97, the "American Daimler" was produced in the premises of the Steinway Astoria plant, full copies of the German cars.

 Following Steinway's early death in 1896, his heirs weren't convinced about the project and sold all their shares to the General Electric Company in 1898.
 The factory was renamed Daimler Manufacturing Company.
-Nonetheless, the hand polished wood inside the Daimler AG company's luxury top brand cars named Maybach is still (as of 2010) made by Steinway's factory in Hamburg, Germany.
+Nonetheless, the hand-polished wood inside the Daimler AG company's luxury top brand cars named Maybach is still (as of 2010) made by Steinway's factory in Hamburg, Germany.

 Public transit

 During the 1890s, Steinway began a project to extend his company town's horse-drawn trolley line under the East River and into midtown Manhattan.
 This project would eventually lead to the IRT Flushing Line.
-Although he died before the completion of the project, the tunnels that were dug under the East River were named the Steinway Tunnels after him.
+Although he died before the completion of the project, the tunnels that were dug under the East River were named the Steinway Tunnels after him and his contributions to the project.
 The dirt removed from the tunnels was formed into a small island in the middle of the East River, now called U Thant Island.
 Steinway served as head of the New York Subway Commission, the group that planned the New York City Subway network.